beaugunderson/projects/README.md

 Adding vim-human-dates
 <snip>
 Finished

+$ p git-unpushed
+node-helmsman: 6 commits ahead of origin
+projects: 3 commits ahead of origin
 ```

 ### TODO

 - Add ability to specify flag defaults in ~/.config/projects for each command
-- Modify node-helmsman so that it doesn't require all files (and add ability to
+- Modify node-helmsman so that it doesn't require() all files (and add ability
-  specify description, etc. from the helmsman object); this will be a large
+  to specify description, etc. from the helmsman object); this will be a large
   speed increase
 - Be as `git`-like as possible when the concepts are similar/the same to prevent
   having to learn a new way of doing things